PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 A Feedforward Neural Network (FNN) is a fundamental type of artificial neural network where connections between the nodes do not form cycles.
 In simpler terms, data flows in one direction: from the input layer through one or more hidden layers to the output layer without any feedback loops.

-Here’s a more detailed breakdown:
+Here's a more detailed breakdown:

 1. **Input Layer**: This layer consists of input nodes, each representing a feature or attribute of the input data.
 These nodes pass the input data forward to the hidden layers.